mayconfmelo/min-manual/src/comments.typ

 }

-// FEAT: comment.get() retrieves documentation from the text content
+// Retrieve comment documentation in the midst of source code
 #let clean(doc, delims) = {
   let all = delims.at(0) + ".*|(?s)" + delims.slice(1, 3).join(".*?")
   let opening = delims.at(0) + "|" + delims.slice(1).join("|")